sower-j/Cyber-Homework/09-In_a_Network_Far_Far_Away/Sowers-09-In_a_Network_Far_Far_Away.md

 ### Mission 6 ###

-- Opening Darkside.pcap in wireshark shows that all of their wirless traffic is encripted and a key needs to be optained
+- Opening Darkside.pcap in wireshark shows that all of their wireless traffic is encrypted and a key needs to be obtained

 - Before attempting to find a key I would like to find the network SSID.
 I found this through the broadcast in packet 9.
 Looking in `IEEE 802.11 Wireless Management > Tagged Parameters` the SSID can be seen as `linksys`

-- Next I ran `aircrack-ng -w /usr/share/wordlist/rockyou.txt ~/Homework09/Darkside.pcap` to find the decription key `dictionary`
+- Next I ran `aircrack-ng -w /usr/share/wordlist/rockyou.txt ~/Homework09/Darkside.pcap` to find the decryption key `dictionary`

-- In wireshard I enabled deciption with the following: `Preferences > Protocols > IEEE 802.11 > Enable Decryption > Decryption Keys > Edit > wpa-pwd key=dictionary:linksys`
+- In wireshard I enabled decryption with the following: `Preferences > Protocols > IEEE 802.11 > Enable Decryption > Decryption Keys > Edit > wpa-pwd key=dictionary:linksys`

 - Packets 312-315 a two MAC and IP addresses of note: